 I’m back at Berowra Valley National Park again, this time to visit Pogson Trig, in my slow pursuit of “bagging” the hundreds of abandoned trig stations that remain hidden in national parks around Sydney.
 I’m attempting a circuit I’ll call the Pogson Trig Loop.
 This quite varied bushwalk should be one of the best bushwalks in Berowra Valley National Park – but poor decisions led to parts of the Pogson Trig Loop being officially closed in 2014.
 I’m starting the loop on an unmarked track that starts between two houses at the the end of Quarter Sessions Road.
 Near the start of the track are Aboriginal engravings of a kangaroo and some fish, all quite eroded.

-The track soon joins the Blue Gum Walk, which I’ve done only a week or so ago, and descends across Waitara Creel and then along Berowra Creek towards the Fishponds waterhole.
+The track soon joins the Blue Gum Walk, which I’ve done only a week or so ago, and descends to Waitara Creek before following Berowra Creek towards the Fishponds waterhole.

 Just before the Fishponds, I leave the Blue Gum Walk and continue along the Great North Walk, which soon reaches the tranquil waterhole.